 The 8 Engines that Shaped Ford Diesel History

-Ford made plenty of diesel engines before the latest Power Stroke.
+Ford made plenty of diesel motors before the latest Power Stroke diesel engine.
 In fact, the automaker started putting oil burners in passenger trucks way back in 1982 – the same year Michael Jackson released his Thriller album.
 That was a long time ago, and there’s been a long line of Ford diesel engines since.

 6.9L IDI Engine 1982 – 1987